Does Condo-Unit Insurance Cover Earthquakes?

 Learn More

 Personal property coverage protects your belongings inside your condo unit.
 This includes furniture, appliances, clothing, sporting goods, and electronics that are damaged or destroyed in the event of an earthquake.
-Household items damaged in an earthquake may be repaired or replaced under this coverage.

 Loss of Use